tasmia2016831022/Task-Manager/README.md

 ## DISCLAIMER

    Some API key may be exposed in this public ripo.
 Note that, these keys are generated on free account / trial.
 And may not be useable sometimes.
+(SENDGRID API KEY WILL NOT WORK AS THE ACCOUNT IS SUSPENDED)